 Outdoor shutters installed in heavily shaded areas may have difficulty drying and exterior shutters in these areas may require more frequent inspection.
 Also, trim vines or other vegetation that climbs on or touches the shutters.

 Exterior Shutter Review

 Use of these simple precautions will ensure the longevity of your wood exterior shutters.
-While the maintenance may seem overwhelming, it is the same advice we would give to manage of any other aspect of exterior house.
+While the maintenance may seem overwhelming, it is the same advice we would give to manage any other aspect of a home's exterior.